| |

 Bethany House has remained committed to providing

-bunk-bed-lined-rooms here!) allows young, wounded women to
+program allows young, wounded women to

 embrace emotional, physical, and spiritual healing, renewed